Throughout your studies, Student Central can assist you with your academic and administrative needs.

 At USC, we are here to help you succeed.
 Study and personal support is available to all international students.

 Student Central is here to support students through all academic and administrative aspects of their engagement with USC.
-This includes enrolment and program advice, student finance, scholarships, student leadership opportunities, academic skills support, progression, exams and career guidance.
+Student support includes enrolment and program advice, student finance, scholarships, student leadership opportunities, academic and study support, progression, exams and career guidance.

 Contact Student Central to start accessing USC's services.